 Which Audience Member Are You?

-This is playful and experimental sketch of how one might be related to dementia when watching what I call the diagnostic screening of the film as scene in its one and only showing.
+This is playful and experimental sketch of how one might relate to dementia when watching what I call the diagnostic screening of the film as seen in its one and only showing.

 Music for Dementia Care